 It's clear that front-facing personas are well received within the market and so far many of the big brands have got it bang on.
 So William Hill, your next move is crucial.
 I’ve got wind of a design overhaul, which is long overdue in my opinion.
 But that's not enough, you need to appeal to your consumers, you need to be cool.

 We’re in an era where technical excellence (even perfection) is standard practice, so quirky innovations and funky betting markets will not have the millions flocking back to play at or even join the site.
 You need to go big and bold with an advertising campaign, you need an engaging social strategy and you need a face!

 Martin McGarry is head of SEO and PPC WhichBingo.
-Passionate about SEO & igaming, Martin has now been in and around the industry for close to 10 years and knows two things really well - Google and gambling
+Passionate about SEO and igaming, Martin has now been in and around the industry for close to 10 years and knows two things really well – Google and gambling